 Add to this Newsletter!
 Please send information about anything to do with Physical Performance together with a picture or a logo to email@example.com

-Please can everyone send any info by the 20th of each month.
-If you can please include the category in subject heading so that it is easier for us to collate.
+Could you send any info by the 20th of each month.
+If you can include the category in subject heading that makes it easier for us to collate.
 Please also make sure that any info sent will still be valid by the last Thursday of the month.